 Mandarin Apple Cake

 Here’s hoping you and yours had a good time on New Year’s eve and wherever in the world you were, the weather did not play dampener.
-Luckily for us the snow was on hold, though the chill wasn’t and with a holiday in the start of the year, 2015 could not have begun with better.
+Luckily for us the snow was on hold, though the chill wasn’t and with a holiday in the start of the year, 2015 could not have begun on a better note.

 Cooking time: 1 hour.
 Active: 25 minutes, Prep Time: 15-20 minutes.